In Brief

 GEORGE WHITEFIELD, LETTER TO JOHN WESLEY (1741)

-There it was.
-The accusation that would echo for three centuries.
-Whitefield saw through the language of "prevenient grace" to the mechanism underneath: if the decisive factor is human choice, then salvation depends on human will.
+Whitefield saw through the language of prevenient grace to the mechanism underneath: if the decisive factor is human choice, then salvation depends on human will.
 Call it grace.
 Dress it in theological language.
 But follow the logic to its terminus and what you find is a human being taking credit for the one thing Scripture says is a gift.

-To be fair to Wesley — and this page exists to be honest, not to caricature — he was no Pelagian.
-He explicitly rejected the idea that humans can save themselves by their own natural ability.
-He believed in the fall.
-He believed humanity was corrupted.
-He believed grace was necessary.
-On these points, he stood with the entire Christian tradition going back to Augustine's defeat of Pelagius.
+To be fair — Wesley was no Pelagian.
+He believed in the fall, in corruption, in the necessity of grace.
+On these points he stood with the Christian tradition going back to Augustine's defeat of Pelagius.

-And there — right there — is the boast that Paul said was impossible.
+And there — right there — is the boast Paul said was impossible.

 "For who makes you different from anyone else?
 What do you have that you did not receive?
 And if you did receive it, why do you boast as though you did not?"